 Census collects and holds two types of data, in two different ways: information about Census users & visitors, and potentially sensitive customer data that users choose to sync across services they connect to Census.

 1. Customer Data

 Census uses a secure connection to access customer data sources and always limits its queries to what is strictly necessary to synchronize data selected by users.
 When Census copies data from a source to a destination, Census retains a temporary cache of the data that is fetched.
 This data is encrypted and stored by Census for a maximum of 7 days.
-This data is not shared with third parties.

-2. Information about Census users
+2. Information About Census Users

 Census collects information from individuals who visit Census’s web site(s) (“Visitors”) and individuals who register to use the Services (“Customers”).

 When requesting information about the Services or registering to use the Services, Census may require you to provide Census with personal contact information, such as name, company name, address, phone number, and email address.
 All information you provide to Census that can be directly or indirectly identified used to identify you is referred to as “Personal Data”.

 In addition to the information you provide, when you use the Services Census may also collect information through our automatic data collection tools, which may include web beacons, cookies, embedded web links, and other commonly used information-gathering tools (“Data Tools”).
 These tools collect certain standard information that your browser sends to the Services such as your browser type and language, access times, and the address of the website from which you arrived at a Census website.
 They may also collect information about your Internet Protocol (IP) address, clickstream behavior (i.e. the pages you view, the links you click, and other actions you take in connection with the Services) and product information.
 Census may also use some of these Data Tools in emails sent from Census and therefore may collect information using these tools when you open the email or click on a link contained in the email.